Tadom Hill, Banting – Malaysia’s Bamboo-Themed Glamping Spot

 Lunch

-After checking in, we left our stuff in the room and headed straight to Tadom Hill Cafe for lunch.
+After checking in, we dropped our bags in the room and headed straight to Tadom Hill Cafe for lunch.

-The cafe had a lot of options on their menu — from fried rice to a variety of noodle dishes — but what caught our eyes was the bamboo rice set.
+The menu had a good selection of local dishes, including fried rice and noodle dishes.
+But what caught our eyes was the bamboo rice set.

-Priced at only RM10, it came with rice, herb fried chicken, curry sauce, sambal (chili paste), and a drink.
-It was quite a bargain and would be a perfect fit for our bamboo-themed holiday!
+It came with rice, herb fried chicken, curry sauce, sambal, and a drink.
+It felt very appropriate for our bamboo-themed mini holiday.

-As we were their first customers of the day, the girls at the counter had to make a call to check if the bamboo rice was available.
-Luckily for us, it was, but would take a while to prepare.
+Since we were the first customers of the day, the staff had to check if the bamboo rice was available.
+Luckily, it was, but we were told it would take a while to prepare.

-It proved to be worth the wait.
-The steaming hot rice was soft and fragrant in its banana-leaf wrapper, the chicken crisp and flavorful, and the curry just the right amount of spicy.
+The steaming hot rice was soft and fragrant in its banana-leaf wrapper, the chicken crisp and flavorful, and the curry was just the right amount of spicy.
 I doubt we could get anything similar for that price in Kuala Lumpur.

 Dinner

-I had grilled chicken and lime juice while my travel companions had fried noodles, fried rice with crispy chicken, and spicy fried rice with bird’s eye chili.
-Each of us paid less than RM20 for our meals, and the taste went beyond our expectation.
+I had grilled chicken and lime juice, while my friends ordered fried noodles, fried rice with crispy chicken, and spicy fried rice with bird’s eye chilli.
+Each of us paid less than RM20.

 Breakfast

-Breakfast is included in the room rate.
-I’m not sure what they would serve if there were fewer guests, but our buffet spread consisted of a selection of local and Western dishes, including fried rice, fried noodles, sausages, sambal, eggs, baked beans, toast, cereals, rice congee, curry puffs, and some local desserts.
+During our stay, it was served buffet-style with a mix of local and Western options: fried rice, fried noodles, sausages, sambal, eggs, baked beans, toast, cereal, congee, curry puffs, and local desserts.

-At Tadom Hill Resorts, you’ll never run out of things to do.
+At Tadom Hill Resorts, you won’t run out of things to do.
 Whether you want to get your adrenaline pumping with adventurous activities or you prefer sitting back to enjoy the view, there’s something for everyone.

-Right after lunch, we didn’t waste any more time and went straight to the Emerald Lake.
+After lunch, we went straight to Emerald Lake.
 Our first activity was bamboo rafting.

 - Swimming in the lake